jiashengguo/zenstack-ai/README.md

 This project showcases how to quickly build AI chat functionality with minimal code:

 - **Schema-Driven Development**: The `schema.zmodel` defines your data models and permissions
-- **Generated CRUD Operations**: The `zenstack-crudzod` plugin automatically generates Zod schemas for the authorized CRUD API
+- **Generated CRUD Operations**: The `@core/zod` plugin automatically generates Zod schemas for input arguments of authorized CRUD operations
 - **Streamlined Development**: Connect AI models to your data with minimal boilerplate

 ## Technologies